Psychology

 HTBA

-PSYC 762a or b, Research Topics in Skill LearningSamuel McDougle
+PSYC 762a, Research Topics in Skill LearningSamuel McDougle

 This weekly seminar covers various themes in human learning, with an emphasis on motor learning, motor memory, reinforcement learning, and decision-making.
 We discuss recently published and ongoing research on these topics, with special attention to behavioral studies, computational models of learning, and neural correlates.